carlosjimenez88M/carlosjimenez88M/README.md

 ## 👨🏻‍💻 About me :

-I am Carlos Daniel Jiménez, a Machine Learning DevOps Engineer and AI Programmer, specializing in NLP (and its LLM variants), Software Development, Applied Machine Learning, and Edge Computing.
-I work with NVIDIA's framework to accelerate the end-to-end process in Data Science, and with Raspberry Pi in the entire area of pipeline development.
+AI and Machine Learning DevOps Engineer Advocate who develops products through software design.
+I specialize in Deep Learning, LLMs, AI Programming, and time series.
+I’m passionate about Edge Machine Learning, using tools like the Jetson Nano (AI and Deep Learning) and the Raspberry Pi (Machine Learning and Programming).
+Nowadays, I work in Robotics Engineering and the Cloud!
 ## 👨🏻‍💻 Work areas:

   <p>
       <img align="right" width="200" src="https://github.com/carlosjimenez88M/carlosjimenez88M/blob/master/images/daniel_and_emi.jpeg?raw=true" alt="Daniel" />

-* NLP and LLMS 📖
+* Deep Learning
-* Tensorflow developer 🤖
+* AI Programming
-* Software Design  🖥️
+* LLms and Rags Systems
-* Mlops 🧑🏻‍💻
+* AI Agents
-* Robotics 🦾
+* MLops

 ## 🤖 Successfully implemented products:

 * __I developed an OCR model for a financial entity__ that, in addition to extracting information and storing it in a database, performs calculations on the extracted data.
 These calculations are then used as inputs for a recommendation system.

-* __10 Comprehensive NLP Projects:__ Developed for risk assessment, project evaluation, structuring medical records, classifying resume segments, and generating news context.
+* __30 Comprehensive NLP Projects:__ Developed for risk assessment, project evaluation, structuring medical records, classifying resume segments, and generating news context.

 * __Computer Vision Project:__ Implemented a system for product identification on shelves.